hackwithharsha/AWS-Glue-Log-Analysis-Pipeline/readme.md

 >>> aws glue start-crawler --name app-logs-crawler
 ```

-Once complete, the crawler will create tables like `logs_api_gateway`, `logs_authentication`, etc. with the proper schema inferred from the JSON logs.
+Once complete, the crawler will create tables like `api_gateway`, `authentication`, etc. with the proper schema inferred from the JSON logs.

 Now, time to query the logs directly using Athena without having to load them into a database.

+#### Amazon Athena

 Create an `Athena workgroup` (optional but recommended for cost control).

-An `Athena workgroup` is a logical container in which your Athena queries run.
+> [!IMPORTANT] An `Athena workgroup` is a logical container in which your Athena queries run.
 It allows you to:

-- Separate queries by team, environment, or use case.
+> * Separate queries by team, environment, or use case.
-- Track costs and set query limits (so no surprise bills).
+> * Track costs and set query limits (so no surprise bills).
-- Define a default S3 output location for query results.
+> * Define a default S3 output location for query results.
-- Monitor query performance and usage per workgroup.
+> * Monitor query performance and usage per workgroup.

 ```bash
 >>> aws athena create-work-group \